-ALBERTA HAS A LARGE EARLY-STAGE ECOSYSTEM
+ALBERTA HAS A LARGE EARLY-STAGE CAPITAL MARKET

 The 2018 Alberta Technology Deal Flow Study, released by Alberta Enterprise Corporation in February 2019, identified 1,238 privately held companies in Alberta’s innovation ecosystem.
 Their findings indicate Alberta has is a large population of early-stage companies needing access to funding that available data shows is not readily available to them.
 Some important highlights from this study include:

 53% Of Companies Are In The Seed Stages Of Development

 When we look at revenue later, we’ll see why this number is likely much larger.
 As illustrated below, only 7% of companies identify as being at the Series A stage.
 There is extraordinarily little deal flow to match the requirements Series A funds have today.
 A large funding gap results from the dearth of true early-stage funding sources.